avb-lgtm/euxantius-site/essays/second-essay/index.md

 I have observed enough now to know what is evident, what is predictable, and what is folly.
 Human nature remains as it has always been: I may well fall still, as is the way, for a figure of hollow beauty, either for her companionship, or curiosity, or both.

-And yet, having seen clearly once, perhaps it was the under-appreciated, previously (till now, potentially) unrecognised intoxicating effects of the perfume and its chemical of which it was composed, that I so foolishly drank.
+And yet, having seen clearly once, perhaps it was the under-appreciated, previously (till now, potentially) unrecognised intoxicating effects of the perfume, and the chemicals of which it was composed, that I so foolishly drank.

-(I realise that this is not a common practice)
+(I realise that this is not a common practice)[1]

-(and I assure you, Dear Reader, that I took upon myself this scientific experiment only once).

 But the nature of mankind is resolved to these same patterns of indulgence and self-interest which I observed then; I am no longer blind to the game as it plays itself before me.
 And I do not need to drink perfume to understand this now.